lavenderYuu/Emotionary/README.md

 - [Frontend tests](https://github.students.cs.ubc.ca/CPSC455-2025S/team15/tree/Milestone3/Frontend/test)

 ## Getting Started
-The following API keys are required to be passed as environment variables:
+The following credentials need to be passed as environment variables:
 - `GOOGLE_ID`
 - `MONGODB_ID`
 - `VITE_GOOGLE_ID`
 - `VITE_HUGGINGFACE_ID`

-We will send you a `.env` file.
-Please use this in Step #2 below.
+We will send you a `.env` file to use for Step #2 below.

 **Instructions to run:**
 1. Clone this repo
-2. Replace the `.env.example` file in the root directory with the provided `.env` file.
-Make sure the file is named `.env`
+2. Replace the `.env.example` file in the root directory with the `.env` file we provide to you; make sure the file is named `.env`
 3. Run `docker-compose up`
 4. Frontend will be available at: http://localhost
 5. Backend API runs at: http://localhost:5000